Tokyo skyline at twilight, Tokyo Tower and Shinjuku skyscrapers with Mount Fuji in the distance, Japan

 6

-57 rooms in the Pacific Century Place beside Tokyo Station — Asia's smallest Four Seasons.
+57 rooms in Pacific Century Place beside Tokyo Station, one of the smallest Four Seasons in Asia.
 Boutique scale with full Four Seasons standard.
 Five-minute walk to most major Tokyo destinations.

 7

-Aman's social sister opened 2024 in Azabudai Hills — 122 rooms, 8 restaurants, 30,000 sq ft wellness centre.
-More animated than Aman, equivalently considered.
+Aman's social sister, opened 2024 in Azabudai Hills.
+122 rooms, eight dining venues, and a 4,000 sq m wellness centre, the largest hotel spa in Tokyo.
 The major 2024 Tokyo opening.

 8